plomgrading/plom/doc/source/returning.rst

 Plom doesn't interface directly with students; Plom is not an LMS!

-Use can use the "Reassemble" and "Spreadsheets and Reports" sections of the Plom web interface to extract files and data from Plom to return to students via other means.
+You can use the "Reassemble" and "Spreadsheets and Reports" sections of the Plom web interface to extract files and data from Plom to return to students via other means.